47degrees/arrow-slides/processed-slides/arrow-meta.md

 [Amanda]

-So it was the time to contact Kotlin team.
+So it was the time to contact Kotlin community.

 ---